mcneel/computeclient_js/docs/Intersection.rst

    Intersects a curve and an infinite line.

    :param rhino3dm.Curve curve: Curve for intersection.
-   :param Line line: Infinite line to intesect.
+   :param Line line: Infinite line to intersect.
    :param float tolerance: Intersection tolerance.
-If the curves approach each other to within tolerance, \
-      an intersection is assumed.
+If the curves approach each other to within tolerance, an intersection is assumed.
    :param float overlapTolerance: The tolerance with which the curves are tested.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed